pdsink/pdsink/docs/README.md

 Start with enabling debug logs in all modules.
 Then reduce to the desired level/location.

-NOTE: EPR chargers (28v and above) can be noisy with full logs, due to EPR pings every 0.5 second.
-If it's not critical for you, use an SPR charger to reduce the noise.
+NOTE: EPR chargers (28 V and above) can be noisy with full logs due to EPR pings every 0.5 s.
+If that’s not critical for you, use an SPR charger to reduce the noise.

 **ETL assert logs**